nanogiants/appcom-styleguide-ios/README.md

 Avoid macros that generate class, property, or method definitions in headers to be used as public API.
 These only make the code hard to understand, and the language already has better ways of doing this.

 Avoid macros that generate method implementations, or that generate declarations of variables that are later used outside of the macro.
-Macros shouldn’t make code hard to understand by hiding where and how a variable is declared.
+Macros must not make code hard to understand by hiding where and how a variable is declared.

 ```
 // bad